 - operational risk is the risk of loss caused by failure in processes, systems, people or external factors.
-Operational risk is TPEN's most material risk and represented 92% of the total SCR at 31 December 2021.
+Operational risk is TPEN's most material risk and represented 95% of the total SCR at 31 December 2022.
 The Pillar 1 SCR operational risk capital requirement is assessed by determining the trailing 12 months' expenses (excluding acquisition costs) and applying the factors specified for this risk in the standard formula SCR.
-Pillar 1 operational risk capital requirement increased marginally to £9.2m at 31 December 2021 (2020: £9.0m) due to net increase in the trailing 12 months' expenses that are included in the calculation of the operational risk capital requirement. - market risk is the risk that arises from fluctuations in values of, or income from assets, or in interest or exchange rates.
-Capital requirements are mainly estimated by applying stress scenarios to the projected cash flows of TPEN and increased to £0.8m at 31 December 2021 (2020: £0.7m) primarily due to an increase in concentration and spread risk capital from a deterioration in the average credit quality of assets within the within the collective investment scheme in which TPEN's own funds are largely invested; - insurance (life underwriting) risk is the risk of loss or of adverse change in the value of insurance liabilities due to inadequate pricing and provisioning assumptions.
+Pillar 1 operational risk capital requirement decreased to £7.9m at 31 December 2022 (2021: £9.2m) due to net decrease in the trailing 12 months' combined shareholder and policyholder-borne expenses that are included in the calculation of the operational risk capital requirement primarily reflecting lower volume of business over 2022. - market risk is the risk that arises from fluctuations in values of, or income from assets, or in interest or exchange rates.
+Capital requirements are mainly estimated by applying stress scenarios to the projected cash flows of TPEN and decreased to £0.5m at 31 December 2022 (2021: £0.8m) primarily due to: decrease in concentration and spread risk capital requirements reflecting changes in the composition of assets held in the CT Sterling Short-Term Money Market Fund ("CT Sterling Fund"); lower equity risk capital requirement as a result of a lower proportion of equities within the linked assets and a lower applied stress; and partially offset by an increase in interest rate risk capital requirement due to a rise in the risk-free rate; - insurance (life underwriting) risk is the risk of loss or of adverse change in the value of insurance liabilities due to inadequate pricing and provisioning assumptions.
 Capital requirements are estimated by applying various stresses to the projected cash flows and expense base of TPEN.
-The capital requirement for insurance risk increased to £0.5m at 31 December 2021 (2020: £0.4m), primarily due to an increase in the expense risk capital requirement driven by reclassification of certain expenses subject to stress within expense risk module of SCR; and - credit (counterparty default) risk is the risk of loss resulting from counterparty default on assets on TPEN's shareholder balance sheet (including policyholder debtors, intragroup debtors and cash and cash equivalents).
-The Pillar 1 SCR credit (counterparty default) risk capital requirement remained broadly stable at £0.3m at 31 December 2021 (2020: £0.3m) as the underlying exposures have not changed materially.
-The Pillar 1 credit risk capital represents a relatively minor proportion of the SCR due to the high quality of the clients with which TPEN does business and that TPEN's own funds are primarily invested in high quality liquid assets within a collective investment scheme.
+The capital requirement for insurance risk decreased to £0.4m at 31 December 2022 (2021: £0.5m), primarily due to a fall in the expense risk capital requirement driven by lower aggregate amount of non-allocated expenses expected and lower lapse risk capital requirement reflecting profitability of the business at the valuation date in which best estimate liability is smaller and, therefore, a smaller amount of profit is lost under the mass lapse stress; and

+• credit (counterparty default) risk is the risk of loss resulting from counterparty default on assets on TPEN's shareholder balance sheet (including policyholder debtors, intragroup debtors and cash and cash equivalents).
+The Pillar 1 SCR credit (counterparty default) risk capital requirement remained broadly stable at £0.3m at 31 December 2022 (2021: £0.3m) as the smaller nature of the underlying exposures meant that reductions in both Type 1 and Type 2 counterparty risk exposures were not material to the SCR.
+The Pillar 1 credit risk capital represents a relatively minor proportion of the SCR due to the high quality of the counterparties with which TPEN does business and that TPEN's own funds are primarily invested in high quality liquid assets within a collective investment scheme.